-Mark is a strategist and executive coach who for 20 years has worked with well-known global businesses and pioneers of positive system change.
-As the founder of The Next Us, he has worked directly with the leadership teams of Synopsys, Honor, Zazzle, OfferUp, Too Small to Fail, Mindful Schools, Omidyar Network, Nextag, LeapFrog, Art Center College of Design, Misnomer Dance Theater, and Sundance Channel.
+Mark is a consulting CMO, strategist, and executive coach who for 20 years has worked with well-known global businesses and pioneers of positive system change.
+As the founder of The Next Us, he has worked directly with the leadership teams of Synopsys, Honor, Zazzle, OfferUp, Terrain Data, Too Small to Fail, Mindful Schools, Omidyar Network, Nextag, LeapFrog, Art Center College of Design, Misnomer Dance Theater, and Sundance Channel.

 Mark began his career as a grant writer for the Institute for Advanced Technology in the Humanities.
 After several years at small creative agencies in San Francisco, he eventually became a Director of Program Management at Sapient Corporation, leading large-scale web projects for Walmart.com, Gap, and Cisco Networking Academy.